 The long-term policies for individual databases are shown in a single table as illustrated by the next diagram.

 The next diagram illustrates how you can restore a specific long-term backup.

 How will this impact your bill?

-Effective July 1, 2018, if you are using the existing LTR preview you will notice a new charge on your bill with the name LTR backup storage.
-At the same time, you no longer will be billed for the backups in recovery vaults.
+Effective August 1, 2018 if you are using Recovery Service vaults for LTR backups you will notice a new charge on your bill with the name LTR backup storage.
 The new LTR solution is more cost efficient, which can mean lower overall long-term backup retention storage costs.
 In addition, the added flexibility in the backup retention policy helps you reduce costs even further by letting you select less frequent backups, e.g. once a month or once a year, or by deleting individual backups that you don’t need.
-If you are new to LTR and just configured your first LTR policy, your next monthly bill will include the LTR backup storage charges.

 Does long-term retention impact my GDPR compliance?

 If the backup contains personal data that is subject to General Data Protection Regulation (GDPR), you are required to apply enhanced security measures to protect the data from unauthorized access.
 In order to comply with GDPR, you need a way to manage the data requests of data owners without having to access backups.
 This layer of protection to the personal data stored in backups can be achieved by storing only "pseudonymized" data in backups.
 For example, if data about a person needs to be deleted or updated, it will not require deleting or updating the existing backups.
 You can find more information about GDPR best practices in Data Governance for GDPR Compliance.

 - Learn more about Azure SQL Database long-term backup retention.

 - Learn how to configure Azure SQL Database long-term retention.